jncraton/architecture-cpsc2420/lectures/12-virtual-memory.md

 NX Bit
 ------

-- Modern CPUs has a feature that allows memory pages to be marked as not being executable to make certain classes of attacks harder to exploit.
+- Modern CPUs have a feature that allows memory pages to be marked as not being executable to make certain classes of attacks harder to exploit.